Bdataplanet/To_fly_or_not_to_fly/download_and_prepare_datasets/README.md

 ```

 Although not stated in the schema above, no columns in the `airports` table have a `NOT NULL` constraint (*i.e.*, they are all `NULLABLE`).

+## Update

+Although the `airports` data is extensive, it is not comprehensive, and there are airports in the `flights_and_weather` data that are not present in the `airports` data.
+Because of this, the `FOREIGN KEY CONSTRAINT` on the `flights_and_weather` table had to be removed.
+As a result, any `OUTER JOIN`s performed on that relation may result in `NULL` values in airports' coordinate data.